shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step7.md

     Now you have 3 helper rules and 1 parsing rule for these two different log structures.

-As you can see, the Grok Parser in Datadog is designed to help you create multiple parsing rules and helper rules by actively checking and confirming if your rules match the log samples that are filtered into a log pipeline.
+As you can see, the Grok Parser in Datadog is designed to help you create multiple parsing rules and helper rules by actively checking and confirming if your rules match the log samples you provide.

 To help you further with grok parsing logs, Datadog also offers automatic parsing features.

-Before you continue to the next step, click **Cancel** in the **New Processor** window.
+Before you continue to the next page, click **Cancel** in the **New Processor** window.
 Click the blue toggle button on the right of the `nginx - custom` pipeline to disable the pipeline.

 ![nginx-custom-disabled](logsparsing/assets/nginx-custom-disabled.png)